 I might stay there again, but go out of the hotel to eat.
 There are good eating places all around Arrecife.

 Our suite overlooked the old castle and the ocean and was spacious.
 It had parquet wood floors, mini bar, and the sofa and two chairs comfortable.
 The views were amazing, but many of the rooms face south and this would make them very hot most of the year.
 There were double sliding doors between the sitting room and the bedroom, each room had a tv. and telephone, a/c.
 The bathroom had marble floors and walls, two sinks, bath, shower & big mirrors; there was a hairdryer as well as an electric point.

-There is a Bar on the top floor with fantastic views and live music on Saturday nights: open 8.00-2.00.
+There is a cocktail / cafe Bar on the top floor (17) with fantastic views and live music on Saturday nights: and the Pool bar on 3rd floor which has year round events open 8.00-2.00.

 Fariones Hotel: Beach front hotel Puerto del Carmen

 This 248 room, 3 star hotel is a great place to pop in and have a drink, even if you dont end up staying here.